tomcl/issie/README.md

-# DEflow
+# DECAD

-DEflow is an application for digital circtuit design and simulation.
+DECAD is an application for digital circtuit design and simulation.
 It is targeted to students and hobbysts that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 DEflow is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

 The application is currently being developed and maintained by Marco Selvatici, as a Final Year Project.